 The term ‘content’ itself is confusing because it can mean so many different things.
 Depending on what you need, I can create a series of one-paragraph emails, a regularly scheduled newsletter, some press releases, a speech or two, a how-to video script, social media posts, blog posts… on and on and on.

-If you still have questions after looking through these discussions, feel free to contact me, or leave a comment even.
+If you still have questions after looking through these discussions, feel free to contact me.
 Perhaps you’re not the only one who needs clarification about something.
 There’s only so much room I can use on a page before people give up and go to sleep, or just leave.
 Gosh no. Please don’t do that.

 What are the Top Ten Signs of a Needy Website?